ssfeather/seismic-test-data/orientation/README.md

 examples are designed to test both resolution and a wide variety of different cases of non- orthogonal components.
 * 060	* 080	* 085	* 087	* 088	* 089	* 090	* 091	* 092	* 093	* 095	* 100	* 120	* 270

+_Note: we did not create any cases of non-orthogonality to the vertical axis, but this would be possible._

 ## build_orientation_tests.py

 This program created the data examples in these tests.
+The testing of the data for sanity has not been fully done.